-How To Distress White Paint On Home Decor Accessories
+How To Spray Paint Home Decor White

 My idea of a DIY good time is getting out the white spray paint and going to town.
 Throw in a little sandpaper and it’s a party.

 White décor is so clean and fresh looking.
-I love it even though my home is the total opposite, where I surround myself with color.
-I do have pops of white throughout the house and wanting more.
-I may have to rethink my decorating style.
+I love it even though my home is the total opposite where I surround myself with color.

-In the midst of my workshop junk stash purge I gathered a bunch of items to paint, prepped them (if needed), laid them all on tables or pegboard outdoors, and grabbed the can of white spray paint.
+During my workshop junk stash purge I gathered a bunch of items to paint, prepped them (if needed), laid them all on tables or pegboard outdoors, and grabbed the can of white spray paint.

 I try to work smarter, not harder, and this is one of my time savers.
 Spray paint projects en masse ( fancy French term for group).
-I used RustOleum spray paint in Heirloom White.
+I used Rustoleum spray paint in Heirloom White.
+What you see in the photos above took about a can and a half of spray paint.

-I distressed all of these projects by hand using 3M Flexible Sandpaper ( my new fav).
-The process is super easy and really fast.
-There is no need to try and distress all parts and edges equally.
-The finished project is much prettier and realistic when distressed in a random fashion.
+There is no need to distress all parts and edges equally.
+The finished project is much prettier and more realistic when distressed randomly.
 Perfectly imperfect is my go-to look.

 I always fold sandpaper two or three times to get a better grip on it.
 The regular sandpaper usually tears after just a bit of use but not the flexible kind.